Phillip-Schwartz-95/travel-tip-starter/README.md

 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
 - The User can pan the map to his own geo-location
+- The app displays pie chart statistics of saved locations by rating and update status.
+- The app calculates and displays distance from the user’s current location to saved locations.

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate